deephdc/deep-docs/source/user/modules/mods.rst

 .. note:: All available default models are packed in ``.zip`` containing the model, scaler, config and trained metrics.
 The model has to be trained with train data (e.g., built from datapool) in the same format as data file used for prediction.

-* If you want to build the container directly in your machine, follow the instructions `DEEP-OC-mods <https://github.com/deephdc/DEEP-OC-mods>`_.
+* If you want to build the container directly in your machine, follow the instructions in DEEP-OC Dockerfile `here <https://github.com/deephdc/DEEP-OC-mods>`_.

 2. Train through DEEPaaS API in DEEP stack
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-After starting MODS container in DEEP stack, you can easily retraining MODS model with the default datapool, which is located in NextCloud ``nc:/mods/data/features/`` as follows:
+After starting MODS container in DEEP stack, you can easily retraining MODS model with the default datapool, which is located in DEEP-NextCloud ``nc:/mods/data/features/`` as follows:

 * Direct your web browser to DEEPaaS endpoint